Introduction: Casting Molds With Voids

 Even with the use of release agent, the bottle is likely to be stuck inside the concrete casting.
 Gripping the threaded neck of the bottle with pliers I twisted the bottle until it loosed from the sides of the concrete and could be pulled from the cast.

-The results were a perfectly smooth negative space with the top of the pencil visible at the bottom.
+The results were a perfectly smooth negative space.

-The concept of using slender plastic water bottles is a great way to make negative space in concrete molds, since the water inside will weigh them down and because plastic water bottles are pliable they are easily removed after they are drained of water.
+The concept of using slender plastic water bottles is a great way to make negative space in concrete molds, since the water inside will weigh them down.
+Since plastic water bottles are pliable, they are easily removed after they are drained of water.

 How have you applied the concept of negative space or voids to your concrete project?